Top

 U.S. Tax Treatment of Singaporean Central Provident Funds

-Income and gains within a Singaporean Central Provident Fund in Singapore are exempt from U.S. tax during the growth phase prior to retirement pursuant to domestic U.S. tax law that views it as foreign social security, which is taxed in the same manner as a tax-deferred annuity if and only if there is adequate disclosure on your U.S. federal income tax return.
+Income and gains within a Singapore CPF are exempt from U.S. tax during the growth phase prior to retirement pursuant to domestic U.S. tax law that views it as foreign social security, which is taxed in the same manner as a tax-deferred annuity if and only if there is adequate disclosure on your U.S. federal income tax return.
 In other words, there is no tax until the Singaporean Central Provident Fund annuitizes at retirement and begins paying benefits.

 Contact our firm today to schedule a free consultation by clicking here to submit your information online and be contacted by our firm.
 We can handle the preparation and submission of your U.S. federal income tax return to ensure your Singaporean Central Provident Fund is not exposed to U.S. income tax.